SaraGinsburg/our-family-frontend/dev-log.md

   --> adding a record to kindWords.
   --> del kindWords.

+##7/15
+  add to redux store
+  clear form
+  url change

+##7/16
+  allow an update of a milestone, after the page show.
+  --> make sure milestone is in store
+  --> populate form with milestone
+  --> save updates to the record

+  layout user's card with all necessary buttons, for milestones, kindWords and niceDeeds
 ##QUESTIONS TO TC:
   -in components/users did not allow a <div> in the return. why? const Users = props => {